feresiadis/tempotwister/README.md

 Description

 This script is ideal for musicians, language learners, or anyone who needs to adjust the playback speed of audio files without affecting the pitch.
-TempoTuner is a command-line MP3 player for Linux that emulates the functionality of the Pacemaker plugin for Winamp.
+TempoTwister is a command-line MP3 player for Linux that emulates the functionality of the Pacemaker plugin for Winamp.
 It allows users to:

     Play MP3 files with real-time tempo adjustment.
     Control playback using intuitive keyboard shortcuts.